-PHIL 101 Introduction to Western Philosophy 3 Credits
+PHIL 101 F,S Introduction to Western Philosophy (3-0) 3 Credits

-A reading prerequisite is in recognition that good reading skills are necessary for The course introduces this course. students to the philosophical questions posed by western thinkers and the impact of these ideas on the wider culture and history, and will include readings taken ancient Greeks to philosophers.
-The course partially fulfills requirements for humanities general education.
-(Prerequisite: Reading at least college level)
+A reading prerequisite is in recognition that good reading skills are necessary for this course.
+The course introduces students to the philosophical questions posed by western thinkers and the impact of these ideas on the wider culture and history, and will include readings taken from ancient Greeks to modern philosophers.
+The course partially fulfills requirements for general humanities education.
+Reading at least college (Prerequisite: level)

-PHIL 110 Critical Thinking (3-0) 3 Credits
+PHIL 110 F Critical Thinking (3-0) 3 Credits

 This course teaches the art of critical thinking and informal logic in examining the messages in all kinds of discourse: media, politics, values conflicts, and personal conversation.
 It teaches the ability to evaluate and manage claims for truth, and how to effectively engage others in positive and productive argumentation.
 The course examines theories of ethics and values, and methods of discourse with others regarding issues an ethics and values.
-This is an introductory course and fulfills requirements for General Education in either Humanities or Social Sciences.
+Students successfully completing this course may apply the hours to partial fulfillment of the general education requirement in either Humanities or Social Sciences but not both simultaneously.
 (Prerequisite: Reading at least at college level)

-F,S,SU PHIL 121 World Religions (3-0) 3 Credits
+PHIL 121 F,S World Religions (3-0) 3 Credits

 Students survey and compare the great world religions emphasizing concepts of God, creation, humanity, scripture, ethics and salvation.
 Emphasis is placed on the relationship between religious beliefs and other elements of society and culture.
-This rational and historical analysis concentrates on Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Taoism, Zoroastrianism, Judaism, Christianity, Islam, and Baha'i.
+This rational and historical analysis concentrates on Hinduism, Buddhism, Jainism, Sikhism, Taoism, Confucianism.
+Judaism.
+Christianity.
+Zoroastrianism.
+Islam, and Baha'i.
 It also includes an introduction to some basic indigenous religions of Native America and Africa.
 Students successfully completing this course may apply the hours to partial fulfillment of the general education requirement in either Humanities or Social Sciences but not both simultaneously.